HKUNLP/ChunkLlama/README.md

         --lazy_preprocess True \
         --pretraining_length 4096
 ```
 You can change `--model_name_or_path`, `--output_dir` to your own directory.
-In our experiments, we directly train the chat version of Llama2, you can also use the base version of Llama2.
+In our experiments, we directly train the chat version of Llama2, you can also use its base version.

 ### Experiments